hexonaut/haxe-dom/README.md

 haxe-dom provides target independant DOM manipulation.
 The goal of this project is to reduce duplicate code between the server and client without having to resort to single page apps.
 View state can be manipulated on the server, serialized into idiomatic HTML5 and reconstructed on the client.
-Usage is straightforward.

 Contruct the page (Neko/PHP/Java/etc):